CDCgov/data-exchange-upload/tests/bad-uploader/readme.md

-# CDC DEX Upload API Load Testing Tool
+# Upload API Load Testing Tool

-This tool allows you to upload high volumes of files to an Upload API service.
-The purpose of this tool is to test the performance of the Upload API in a high load scenario, in which there are many files being uploaded in parallel of various sizes.
+This tool facilitates high volume uploads of files to the Upload API service, for the purpose of performance testing in high load scenarios, in which many files of variable size are uploaded in parallel.

 ## Features:

 - Generate random data to stream for any given test, even synthetic HL7
 - Any number of concurrent connections of different sizes
 - Verbose test result reporting
 - Run with or without auth

 ## Setup:

 - Install Golang 1.22 or later
-- Obtain SAMS SYS credentials and get your SYS user added to the DEX API activity in both SAMS Staging and Production environments
+- Obtain SAMS SYS credentials
+- Add SYS user to the DEX API activity in both SAMS Staging and Production environments

 ## Configuration Options:

 The tool provides several command-line flags to customize the testing environment.

 Below is a list of key configuration options:

 | Flag               | Description                                                                 |
 |--------------------|-----------------------------------------------------------------------------|